 MIP is a leading center for media industries studies – a trusted authority on digital distribution, creative labor, and globalization.

 MIP examines the profound changes affecting media industries worldwide.
 In our research and programming initiatives, we foster collaboration between the industry and academy, encouraging innovative thinking and critical insights about the future prospects of modern media.
-Moreover, our thriving website publishes timely updates, interviews, and independent analysis of industry practices and policies.
+Moreover, our thriving website publishes timely updates, interviews, and independent analyses of industry practices, policies, and trends.

 MIP has four strategic objectives: